19hours/sg-statutes/Acts/Visiting Forces Act.md

 (2) The President may by order made as respects any visiting force for the purpose of implementing any treaty, agreement or arrangement between Singapore and the country to which such force belongs —

-(a) exempt that force or members or service courts or other persons (including any authorised service organisation) in any way connected therewith or property used or to be used for the purposes thereof from the operation of any written law specified in the order;
+(a) exempt that force or members or service courts or other persons (including any authorised service organisation) in any way connected therewith or property used or to be used for those purposes from the operation of any written law specified in the order; and

 (b) confer on that force or any such members, courts, persons or property any other power, privilege or immunity which would be enjoyed or would be capable of being conferred on the force, members, courts, persons or property if the force were part of any of the Singapore forces.

 (3) Where by any written law the doing of anything is prohibited, restricted or required in relation to —

-(a) any of the Singapore forces or their members or service courts or other persons in any way connected therewith;
+(a) any of the Singapore forces or their members or service courts or other persons in any way connected therewith; or

 (b) any property used or to be used for the purposes of any of the Singapore forces,